emberjs/ember.js/README.md

 1. Install Ruby 1.9.2.
 There are many resources on the web can help; one of the best is [rvm](http://rvm.beginrescueend.com/).

-3. Run `gem install bpm --pre` to install bpm, the browser package manager.
+3. Run `gem install bpm` to install bpm, the browser package manager.

 4. To start the development server, run `bpm preview`.